neodix42/MyLocalTon/README.md

 ## Installation and usage

-Download MyLocalTon.jar, open console, go to the location where you have placed the executable and execute the following command.
+Download MyLocalTon.jar from https://github.com/neodiX42/MyLocalTon/actions.
+Click the latest successful build and find MyLocalTon under Artifacts section.
+Open console, go to location where you have just placed the executable and execute the following command.

 `java -jar MyLocalTon.jar`